curvelogic/eucalypt.old/docs/syntax.md

 b: 2
 ```

-Some metadata activates special handling, such as the `associates` and
+Some metadata activate special handling, such as the `associates` and
 `precedence` keys you can put on operator declarations:

 ```eu